Pellet Grill Smoked Turkey – Wet Brine and Smoke

 This post may contain affiliate links.
 Please read our disclosure policy.

-As the holiday season approaches, there’s nothing more inviting than a pellet grill smoked turkey gracing the dinner table.
+As the holiday season approaches, there’s nothing more inviting than a Pellet Grill Smoked Turkey gracing the dinner table.
 This time of the year is all about family, friends, and delish meals that leave lasting memories.
 When everyone gathers around, eager for that first slice of turkey, you’ll want to present an unforgettable turkey centerpiece for Thanksgiving.

 A perfectly juicy and flavorful turkey stuffed with herbs and citrus and resting on a cutting board.